: Etta Projects

 Sustainability and Cost-Effective Implementation

-By Etta Projects Posted on Tue 18 Oct 2011, over 12 years ago
+By Etta Projects Posted on Tue 18 Oct 2011, almost 13 years ago

 Thanks for the comments.
 Etta Projects appreciates your interest in learning more about the projects.
 Given the hot and rainy climate in Eastern Bolivia, the composting latrines have proven to be really effective.